ustwo/docker-node-boilerplate/README.md

 The project is designed to be run inside a Docker container so the only dependencies are Docker related.

 You should have [Docker Machine](https://docs.docker.com/machine/#installation), [Docker (Engine)](https://docs.docker.com/installation/binaries/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed.
-The easiest way to have all these set up is by installing [Kitematic](https://kitematic.com/).
+The easiest way to have all these set up is by installing [Docker Toolbox](https://www.docker.com/docker-toolbox).

-  * First, create a development Docker host (unless already have one, in that case put the name as `vm` variable in `Makefile`)
+  * First, create a development Docker host – in case you need something different than Docker Toolbox's `default`, otherwise skip this step

   `$ make create`

   * Set up Docker environment to VM – needs to be done for every new shell session

-  `$ eval "$(docker-machine env dev)"`
+  `$ eval "$(docker-machine env default)"`

-  * Build container – you can also do a `pull` instead to download a prebuilt image if you're on a fast connection and have a Docker Hub account
+  * Build container – you can also do a faster `pull` instead to download a prebuilt image if you have a Docker Hub account

   `$ make build`